curityio/kubernetes-logaggregation-elasticsearch/README.md

-# log-aggregation-elk
+# Log Aggregation with the Elastic Stack

-A repo to focus on aggregation of Curity Identity Server logs to Elastic Search
+A repo to show how to aggregate logs from the Curity Identity Server and then query results.